Senzing/code-snippets-v4/README.md

 ### Usage

 1. Clone this repository
-2. Export the engine configuration obtained for your project from [Configuration](#configuration), e.g.,
+1. Export the engine configuration obtained for your project from [Configuration], e.g.,

 ```console
   export SENZING_ENGINE_CONFIGURATION_JSON='{"PIPELINE": {"SUPPORTPATH": "/<project_path>/data", "CONFIGPATH": "<project_path>/etc", "RESOURCEPATH": "<project_path>/resources"}, "SQL": {"CONNECTION": "postgresql://user:password@host:5432:g2"}}'
 ```

-3. Source the Senzing project setupEnv file
+1. Source the Senzing project setupEnv file

 ```console
 source <project_path>/setupEnv
 ```

-4. Run code snippets
+1. Run code snippets

 :pencil2: `<project_path>` in the above examples should point to your project.

 ## Docker Usage

-The included Dockerfile leverages the [Senzing API runtime](https://github.com/Senzing/senzingapi-runtime) image to provide an environment to run the code snippets.
+The included Dockerfile leverages the [Senzing API runtime] image to provide an environment to run the code snippets.

-### Configuration
+### Configuration for Docker usage

 When used with a container, the JSON configuration is relative to the paths within the container.
 The JSON configuration should look like: